MADAMULLAC/GAHM/README.md

 ##Project Plan
 Please find the project plan outlined [here](https://github.com/MADAMULLAC/GAHM/blob/master/ProjectPlan.md "Project Plan")

-##Below will contain the details on how to run and control the game and will be filled in over time.

 ## Prerequisites
 - GNU Autotools (2.4.6)
 - [SDL2](https://www.libsdl.org/) (for windows follow [this tutorial on how to build and include SDL](http://www.libsdl.org/extras/win32/cygwin/README.txt "SDL windows Tutorial link"))